blinklabs-io/docs/src/content/docs/guides/txtop/002-quick-start.md

 ***

-### Congratulations you are ready to start monitoring your node using nview!
+### Congratulations you are ready to start inspecting your mempool transactions with TxTop!

-Running nview against a running Cardano Node will work out of the box with a default Cardano Node configuration.
-However, if you need to make change you can run nview with a configuration file.

-Do you want to adjust the configuration file of nview?
-See our how to use a [configuration file guide](../003-using-config-file) for nview.

 -->